Quantum Cloning Machines and the Applications: Implementation of quantum cloning machines in physical systems

 \subsection{Experimental developments}

+Quantum cloning process have been realized by various schemes experimentally as we already reviewed in the previous sections.
+Here let us present some experiments in the following.
 By quantum circuit method as shown in FIG. \ref{quantumcircuit}, the universal cloning is realized by nuclear magnetic resonance (NMR) \cite{PhysRevLett.88.187901}.
 The phase-covariant cloning is also realized in NMR system with input states ranging from the equator to the polar possessing an arbitrary phase parameter \cite{PhysRevLett.94.040505}.
 The UQCM is realized experimentally by single photon with different degrees of freedoms \cite{pra64.012315}, stimulated emission with optical fiber amplifier \cite{prl89.107901}.
 Also in optical system, the UQCM and the NOT gate are realized \cite{prl92.067901}.
 Closely related with optical cloning, the experimental noiseless amplifier for quantum light states is performed \cite{naturephoton2011}.
 The UQCM realization in cavity QED is proposed in \cite{qed-clone}.
 Experimental of various cloning machines in one set is performed recently in optics system \cite{Lemr2012}.

 Quantum cloning machine can be used for metrology.
 It is proposed theoretically and shown experimentally with an all-fiber experiment at telecommunications wavelengths that the optimal cloning machine can be used as a radiometer to measure the amount of radiated power \cite{clone-radiometry}.
 The electro-optic quantum memory for light by atoms is demonstrated experimentally and compared with the limit of no-cloning limit \cite{HetetLongdell}.